M4573R/Data-Structures/math/Bitwise Sieve.md

 This bit hack combines the same (1<<n) trick of setting n-th bit by shifting with OR operation.
 The result of OR-ing a variable with a value that has n-th bit set is turning that n-th bit on.
 It's because OR-ing any value with 0 leaves the value the same; but OR-ing it with 1 changes it to 1 (if it wasn't already).
-Let's see how that works in action:
+Let's see how that works in action

 Suppose we have value 120, and we wish to turn on the 2nd bit.